 Talking with your healthcare provider

-Speaking with others who have tried the therapy
+Speaking with people who have tried the therapy

-According to the American Cancer Society, if a treatment has the following warning
+The American Cancer Society says if a treatment has these warning signs, it's best

 to stay away from it: